nffdev/eloquence/api/README.md

 # Eloquence API

-API for the Eloquence application allowing to list words with their descriptions, types, examples and dates.
+API for the Eloquence application allowing to list words with their descriptions, types and examples.

 ## Installation